chemasan/deptool/README.md

 ## TODO
  - [ ] Improve testing
+ - [ ] Refactor of the main and get rid of non-used functions
  - [ ] Command options to set different paths independently
  - [ ] Scripts to publish releases